Restoring isotropy in a three-dimensional lattice model: The Ising universality class: Corrections to scaling

 \section{Corrections to scaling}

 Field theoretic methods and high temperature series expansions and Monte Carlo simulations of lattice models give consistently for the leading correction to scaling exponent $\omega \approx 0.8$ for the three-dimensional Ising universality class.
-See, for example, table 19 of \cite{PeVi02}.
-The most accurate result, obtained by using the CB, is given in table of \cite{Simmons-Duffin:2016wlq}: $\omega=\Delta_{\epsilon'}-3 = 0.82968(23)$.
+For a summary of results see, for example, table 19 of \cite{PeVi02}.
+The most accurate result $\omega=0.82968(23)$, is obtained by using the CB method \cite{Simmons-Duffin:2016wlq}.
+Note that in table 2 of Ref. \cite{Simmons-Duffin:2016wlq} dimensions $\Delta$ of operators are given.
+In the case of the leading correction, $\omega=\Delta_{\epsilon'}-3$ holds.

 Before the advent of the CB method, information on subleading corrections had been scarce.
 The $\epsilon$-expansion and perturbation theory in three dimensions fixed do not provide information on subleading corrections.
-In principle, Monte Carlo renormalization group (MCRG) methods, see for example refs. \cite{Ma76,Sw76,Pa84,Bl96}, are capable of producing such results.
+In principle, Monte Carlo renormalization group (MCRG) methods, see for example refs. \cite{Ma76,Sw76,Pa84,Ba92,Bl96}, are capable of producing such results.
 However these are not given in the literature.
-Presumably the lack of numerical precision did not allow to extract this information from the data.
+Note that in these studies the error of the correction exponent $\omega$ is considerably larger than that of the critical exponents.
+Obtaining results for subleading corrections should be even harder.

 In previous work, for example ref. \cite{MHcritical}, we assumed that the results obtained in ref. \cite{NewmanRiedel} by using the scaling field method on subleading corrections to scaling are correct.
 It predicts a subleading correction with $\omega' = 1.67(11)$.
 This result is in contradiction with results obtained by using functional renormalization group methods.
 Depending on the approximation scheme that is used, results $2.838 \le \omega' \le 3.6845$ are, for example, obtained in ref. \cite{LiVe04}.
 Recent work \cite{Simmons-Duffin:2016wlq}, using the conformal bootstrap method gives $\omega'=\Delta_{\epsilon''}-3=3.8956(43)$.
 It seems that $\omega' = 1.67(11)$ is an artifact of the scaling field method.